quark-actual/quark-actual/README.md

 ✅ Exploring **penetration testing, ethical hacking, and threat detection**\
 ✅ Building expertise in **cybersecurity frameworks and cloud security best practices**

+My Intentions for this year are to get my `Security+`, `CCNA`, and enhance my skills in cloud security, as well as gain deeper knowledge in cloud service architectures.

 * * * * *